Reviewing Uses of Regulatory Compliance Monitoring: Research Method

-In Search B, we explicitly search for studies that position themselves as applying techniques besides conformance checking (meaning, other compliance checking techniques) for compliance monitoring.
+In Search B, we explicitly search for studies that position themselves as applying techniques besides conformance checking (meaning, other compliance checking techniques) for regulatory compliance monitoring.
 In line with Search A, we include terms commonly associated with regulations.
-Further, since compliance checking is a term also used in other domains, such as construction, we include BPM-related terms such as \emph{event log} and \emph{process mining}, and \emph{case study} to find explicit uses related to business processes and process event data.
-The complete search term (\emph{“compliance checking” AND (“law”, “guideline”, “manual”, “reference”, “quality”, “compliance”, “regulation”, “event log”, “process mining”, “case study”, “regulatory compliance checking”)}) is applied to the title, abstract, and keyword search, where applicable.
+The complete search term \emph{((“compliance checking” OR “compliance monitoring”) AND (“law” OR “guideline” OR “manual” OR “reference” OR “quality” OR “compliance” OR “regulation”))} is applied to the title, abstract, and keyword search, where applicable.\footnote{Note that for the search we use compliance monitoring and compliance checking interchangeably for any study that mentions applications of compliance monitoring or checking techniques, due to a certain flexibility of the terms' use we observed in the literature.} In Web of Science, we filtered for the categories of computer science and business.

 Aiming to investigate the scientific support for practical compliance monitoring with conformance checking and other techniques, we have set up several exclusion (EX) and inclusion (IN) criteria to screen for relevant studies.
-In particular, we exclude EX1) all studies that assess this topic in an abstract manner, such as literature reviews, EX2) studies that provide general techniques or metrics for compliance monitoring without application to recorded process executions, and EX3) studies where compliance monitoring techniques are not applied to a \emph{concrete} business process and regulation.
-We explicitly include IN1) studies that apply compliance monitoring techniques to business processes (meaning, recorded process executions) against specific guidelines, laws, regulations, manuals, etc., IN2) which are peer-reviewed and written in English.
-This constitutes the \emph{practical screen}.
+In particular, we exclude (EX1) all studies that assess this topic in an abstract manner, such as literature reviews, (EX2) studies that provide general techniques or metrics for regulatory compliance monitoring without application to recorded process executions, and (EX3) studies where compliance monitoring techniques are not applied to a \emph{concrete} business process and regulation.
+We explicitly include (IN1) studies that apply compliance monitoring techniques to business processes (meaning, recorded process executions) against specific guidelines, laws, regulations, manuals, etc., (IN2) which are peer-reviewed and written in English.\footnote{We did not, however, exclude peer-reviewed studies based on the venue or journal in which they appeared, in order to capture a wide range of contributions, which is consistent with descriptive reviews~\cite{pareSynthesizingInformationSystems2015}.} This constitutes the \emph{practical screen}.